casualcore/casual-java/event-server.md

 # Event server

-The purpose of the event server is to be able to access information regarding service calls as they happen - both inobund and outbound.
+The purpose of the event server is to be able to access information regarding service calls as they happen - both inbound and outbound.

 Example of server output:
 ```json